 “(Facebook) allows you to go beyond the here and now and tell your story through photos, friendships and personal milestones like graduating or traveling to new places (when posting on your timeline in your personal Facebook profile),” said Scott Santee with Global Short Film.

-Scott imagined the multiplied effect Timeline could have if Christians within someone’s Facebook sphere updated their Timeline to include their faith journey.
-“Timeline is a great opportunity to share your life’s story along the themes that really matter to you and your friends,” Scott says.
+“(Facebook) is a great opportunity to share your life’s story along the themes that really matter to you and your friends."

 1. Think through your themes.
 What is your story really about?
-From Lifemap consider your:
+A few things to consider:

-A.) History – big milestones (e.g. birth, ethnicity, family, where you grew up, went to school, etc.)
+A.) History – Big milestones (e.g. birth, ethnicity, family, where you grew up, went to school)

 2. Add significant events that fit your theme into your Timeline – using pictures and video whenever possible.
 If you don’t have pictures, consider taking a digital picture of a photo from your scrapbook or photo albums.
 If you don’t have video of a significant event, consider narrating a simple web-cam video.